 Gatti vs Leija would come to represent the zenith of Arturo’s career.
 He was more popular than ever, making big money, and a megafight with Floyd Mayweather Jr. beckoned.
 For his part, Leija had finally reached the end of the road.
 He retired after his loss to Gatti.

 Life was good for Arturo then.
 And watching him on the video of the Leija fight, before the opening bell, walking towards the ring to the tune of AC/DC’s “Thunderstruck,” it struck me just how uniquely likable he was.
 After the fight, once Leija had recovered from the knockout, I see Gatti approach him, all class and cool charisma, and it’s impossible not to feel sad about how his story ended.

-This victory was the peak of the “Gatti-as-boxer” bubble that had been created by Gatti’s camp and inflated by the media, especially the HBO crew, in an effort to build him up for a showdown with Mayweather.
-Unfortunately, this robbed Gatti of the only real chance he may have had in that match, of being the pressure fighter, getting inside and forcing Mayweather to brawl.
-Instead, as all of his fans painfully remember, Gatti tried to box Mayweather and the bout was a total mismatch.
+This victory was the peak of the “Gatti-as-boxer” bubble that had been developed by new trainer Buddy McGirt and inflated by the media, especially the HBO crew, in an effort to build him up for a showdown with Mayweather.
+Unfortunately, this robbed Gatti of the only real chance he may have had in that match, of being the pressure fighter, getting inside and forcing Floyd to brawl.
+Instead, as all of his fans painfully remember, Gatti tried to box Mayweather and the result was a total mismatch.

-But all that was still in the future in January of 2005.
-After defeating Leija, Gatti was on top of the world.
-In a career full of turning points and crazy ups and downs, this was the last great high. – Rafael Garcia
+But all that was still to come.
+After defeating Leija, Gatti was on top of the world, a champion and still a huge attraction.
+In a career full of so many amazing fights, and crazy ups-and-downs, this was the final great high. – Rafael Garcia